vanessaxramirez/Vanessa---SnapChatStarter/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project

+Snap Events integrates the once isolated events page with Snap Maps, streamlining the event creation and searching process.

 Given a basic outline of an outdated Snapchat app, our task was to enhance an existing feature or introduce a new one.
 Chanho and I chose to improve the Events feature, focusing on user experience and visual design.